-106. Drivers and pressures reported in 15 relevant studies (4 from Algeria, 2 from Italy, 5 from Spain and 4 from Tunisia), encompassed domestic and industrial discharges, agricultural and riverine runoff, fisheries, harbor and marina utilization, maritime activities, tourism.
+101. Examination of the scientific literature on the impact of pollution on biota biomarkers in the WMS found 4 relevant studies from Algeria, 2 from Italy, 5 from Spain and 4 from Tunisia.
+Drivers and pressures reported in the studies, encompassed the whole range of them: domestic and industrial discharges, agricultural and riverine runoff, fisheries, harbor and marina utilization, maritime activities, tourism.
 Studies demonstrated that, in addition to anthropogenic stressors, biomarker responses were influenced also by seasonality, tissue analyzed, spawning status, and on species identity.

-It should be emphasized that the studies used different biomarkers, with different biota species, measuring in different tissues, and different methodologies.
+102. It should be emphasized that the studies used different biomarkers, with different biota species, measuring in different tissues, and different methodologies.
 The biomarkers studied were not listed by IMAP, and if listed, not analyzed in the organ or tissue as required by IMAP.
 Most of the studies measured various biomarkers in the same station, with some showing an effect and others not.
-All the studies below reported an impact on some of the biomarkers.21
+All the studies below reported an impact on some of the biomarkers.
+Therefore, the text below addresses only the areas and species studied, and possible specific drivers, if available, with the knowledge that impact was detected in some of the biomarkers.